unraid/docs/docs/unraid-connect/overview-and-setup.md

       ```bash
       use_ssl no
       ```
-   3. You can now access the WebGUI at:
+   3. You can now access the %%WebGUI|web-gui%% at:
       ```
       http://<ip_address>
       ```